-In order to calculate how many panels you will need to purchase, you first need to know the following information: how much energy your family uses monthly and annually, available roof area and orientation, the wattage and efficiency of the panels you are considering, solar rate plans offered by your local power utility, and whether energy buyback programs are available through your utility provider.
+In order to calculate how many solar panels you will need to purchase, you first need to know the following information: how much energy your family uses monthly and annually, available roof area and orientation, the wattage and efficiency of the solar panels you are considering, solar rate plans offered by your local power utility, and whether energy buyback programs are available through your utility provider.

 In the vast majority of cases, solar works in partnership with the grid, which is essential to ensuring that your home has electricity even at night.
 Both electricity purchased from the utility, and electricity generated by your solar panels is measured by the same meter.
 The meter runs forward when being supplied by the grid, and backward when your solar PV system is generating excess electricity.

 Some utilities will give you a credit for any excess solar energy sent back to the grid.
 You can draw from these credits when you’re buying conventional power, such as at night.
 With that said, determining how your local power utility provider calculates these credits is a critical factor in determining how many solar panels you buy and how much money you can ultimately save.
 The more credits you want, the more panels you will need.

 As you can tell from the four main points discussed in this blog, there are a number of factors to analyze when considering solar for your home.
 A qualified solar installation company will be able to help walk you through these details to ensure installing solar is a smart fit for you and your family.

 While not one of our true 4 factors that determine your solar system size and output, taking advantage of available solar incentives can also play a role in your system size.
 In August 2022, Congress passed and President Biden signed into law the Inflation Reduction Act (IRA) that reinstated and extended the 30% solar tax credit through 2032.
 It also made this higher 30% retroactive to all 2022 solar installations.
 Before the IRA passed, the tax credit was at 26% and scheduled to decrease to 22% on January 1st, 2023.